artefactual/archivematica-docs/admin-manual/installation-setup/installation/install-ubuntu.rst

    Skip this step, the package will be downloaded directly in step 4.

-3. Update to the most recent OS release - for Xenial, this is 16.04.4.
+3. Update to the most recent OS release.
 This step will also fetch a list of the software from the package repositories you just added to your system.

    .. code:: bash